 A table giving the latest physical register assigned to each architected register.
-Written in C; the entry number that is written is based on the architected register, that entry is written with the new physical register number.
+Written in C; just like the ID Map, the entry number that is written is based on the architected destination register, that entry is written with the new physical register number.
 Since it's written in the commit stage it reflects the part of the program that has passed through commit.